reuters-graphics/style/packages/guide/content/graphics-rig/copy-and-translation/page.md

 ## Previewing translated pages

 As of now, the only way to preview translations is to build the English version of the page.
-Then you can use the `preview` command to see the page built for your translation, for example at `http://localhost:{port}/de/`.
+Use the `preview` command to see the page built for your translation, for example at `http://localhost:{port}/de/`.

 ```
-$ yarn build && yarn preview
+$ yarn preview
 ```